 If you aren’t a fan of food dye, or you are allergic to some of them, I’m sure you could use a bit of beet juice to make these Valentine Crinkle Cookies instead.
 I used beet juice in this Pink Beet Hummus recipe that you might like.
 It would also be great to bring to a Valentine’s party.

 Nobody will know these are cake mix cookies unless you mention it.
+I used a Betty Crocker mix, but I am sure other mixes will work, too.
 And they are so good no one will be able to tell!
 Being able to use cake mix for these Valentine crinkle cookies just simplifies the recipe and saves you time.

 How to Store Crinkle Cookies